mmbman/Katagiri/1984-05-16-Awakening-of-Faith-Talk-10.md

 The real nature of consciousness is completely that which is unborn or immutable, impenetrable, but it is closely connected with ignorance, so-called *discriminating mind*, constantly.
 So that discriminating mind leaves constantly a trace of the minute change of consciousness behind you.
 Or, right in the middle of calmness, still there is minute change of consciousness there.
 That is called *moment*.
 And then you realize the moment, you realize the time.
 Then, if you look at this psychologically, this is called ignorance.

 And then, this ignorance happens with no reason.
 No reason.
 Only [when] time is arranged, conditions are ripe, it happens.
-So, very naturally, Buddhism doesn’t say from where ignorance comes.
+So very naturally, Buddhism doesn’t say from where ignorance comes.
 It is beginningless.

 So ignorance is absolutely not the idea of “original sin”.
 Some people misunderstand ignorance as original sin.
 Ignorance [has] no beginning; we don’t know from where it comes.
 That means the source of ignorance is really *vast*.
 Alright?
 It’s vast.
-So, [there is] no “avocado seed”, something like a fixed source; no fixed source.
-It’s vast, beginningless.
-But, if so, if it doesn’t have a source of the ignorance, we don’t know from where it comes.
-If so, it’s impossible to have ignorance right now, because it doesn’t have any source from which it appears now.
-Intellectually.
-Do you understand?
+[There is] no “avocado seed”, something like a fixed source.
+No fixed source; it’s vast, beginningless.
+But if so, if it doesn’t have a source of the ignorance, we don’t know from where it comes.
+Intellectually, if so, it’s impossible to have ignorance right now, because it doesn’t have any source from which it appears now.
 Intellectually it’s impossible, but actually it’s there.
 So, [it’s] always there.

-Do you understand this one?
-Always ignorance is there, but if you try to look back to the source, if we try to trace to the source of the ignorance, we don’t know from where it comes.
-It’s vast.
+Do you understand this?
+Always ignorance is there, but if you try to look back to the source, if we try to trace to the source of the ignorance, we don’t know from where it comes; it’s vast.
 So, completely it’s not original sin.

 It’s not something controlled by a third person.

-For instance, there is fourteen people there, comparing to the watch.
-One person is here, and two try to make all same watch.
-And then one person controls them.
-So-called the everyone, in order to make all watch in the same watch, there is one common universal characteristic, that is called ignorance, alright?
+For instance, there are fourteen people comparing [time on their watches].
+And one person is here and trying to make all the [watches the same time].
+[That] one person controls everyone.
+In order to make all [the watches the same time], there is one common universal characteristic; that is called ignorance.
+Alright?
 Lets think in that way.
-And then you can make same watch.
-At that time, well it’s easy to, if you think that ignorance, you don’t like that ignorance, it’s very easy to destroy, because you can know who makes it.
-So, you can argue, you can sue that person, you know? *[He laughs.]* Do you understand?
-But if you don’t know who makes it – who do you want to sue?
+And then you can make the [watches the same time].
+At that time, if you don’t like that ignorance, it’s very easy to destroy, because you know who makes it.
+So you can argue, you can sue that person, you know? *[He laughs.]* Do you understand?
+But if you don’t know who makes it – who can you sue?
 Nobody.

 So, nothing.
 Only one thing you have to know: you have to know the characteristic of ignorance which is appearing and disappearing constantly in your everyday life, through and through.
 That’s it.
 You should handle this.

-That is the point that this book [talks about], okay?
-So, in this section, “The Mind in Terms of Phenomena”, we have to research this minute change of consciousness.
+That is the point that this book [talks about].
+So, in this section, “The Mind in Terms of Phenomena,” we have to research this minute change of consciousness.
 It’s very interesting.
 That is because this is ignorance, so-called.
 But this ignorance is completely no trace, beginningless.
 But it’s always there.

-Hai.
+#### 1:00:07

-**Question:** Could you say something about the storehouse consciousness that this book mentioned in page 47?
+**Question:** Could you say something about the storehouse consciousness that this book mentioned on page 47?

-**Katagiri Roshi:** Yeah, [...] maybe next time I can explain storehouse consciousness, alright?
+**Katagiri Roshi:** Yes, maybe next time I can explain storehouse consciousness, alright?
 That is exactly same idea as *tathagatagarbha*.
 Buddha is operating constantly in every one of you; not only human beings, all sentient beings.
 But this buddha-nature is still connected with all sentient beings.
-It means that buddha-nature is not separate from the human world; that buddha-nature is total dynamic working.
+That means that buddha-nature is not separate from the human world; that buddha-nature is total dynamic working.
 Where does it work?
 It works in the samsaric world.
 That’s why Buddha connects to the outside world.
 Alright?

-But in terms of human beings, human eyes – if you look at that human consciousness, you say consciousness is dirty.
+But in terms of human beings, human [point of view], if you look at that human consciousness, you say consciousness is dirty.
 But I don’t think Buddhism sees it in that way.
 Still the nature of the consciousness is very pure.
 That’s why the pure nature of [own] consciousness.
 It’s really [pure].
 But the problem is, this pure nature of consciousness is covered with delusion, discriminating mind.
 But this pure nature of consciousness, [own] consciousness, is never contaminated by discriminating mind.
 This is called *tathagatagarbha*.
 Okay?
 And then this book explains how it’s connected.
 That is called “defilement”: defiledness, undefiledness.
 They’re both connected.
 This is *tathagatagarbha*.
 And then if it’s connected in human life, how can we be free from this combination of the defiledness or undefiledness.
 This is a teaching of this book.

 So, [can] you understand a little bit the idea of time?

-But that means actually nothing. *[He chuckles.]* Actually [there is] no time.
+But that means actually, nothing. *[He chuckles.]* Actually [there is] no time.
 But when you are human being, time is there.
 So who creates time? *You* create it.
 That’s why you have to take the initiative: because *you* create time.

 #### 1:03:26 end of recording